codeuniversity/smag-mvp/CONTRIBUTING.md

 ## Task Management

 For our task management, we are using the [ZenHub GitHub Extension](https://www.zenhub.com/extension) which integrates a project board into GitHub.
-After installing the extension and reloading your browser, you will be able to see an addional `ZenHub` Tab in our repo.
-In there, you can see our current tasks `"In Progress"` and upcomming tasks `"ToDo"` of the current release we are working on.
+After installing the extension and reloading your browser, you will be able to see an additional `ZenHub` Tab in our repo.
+In there, you can see our current tasks `"In Progress"` and upcoming tasks `"ToDo"` of the current release we are working on.
 All tasks are represented as GitHub issues as well, so you might want to create an own issue for the beginning.

-In case you want to get more involved into the project, feel free to approach the team via: [smag-project[at]code.berlin](smag-project@code.berlin).
+If you have any questions or want to get more involved in the project, feel free to approach the team via: [smag-project[at]code.berlin](smag-project@code.berlin).